Qualified Mortgage (QM) Rules Explained

 What happened to the GSE Patch?

 The GSE Patch (Temporary GSE QM) was a temporary QM category that granted QM status to any loan eligible for purchase by Fannie Mae, Freddie Mac, or a federal agency, regardless of DTI.
-It existed from January 2014 through October 1, 2022, when it expired and was replaced by the revised General QM rule.
-The price-based General QM was designed to absorb most of the loan volume that had relied on the GSE Patch.
+The Temporary GSE QM category, commonly known as the GSE Patch, was effective from January 10, 2014 through October 1, 2022, when it expired and was replaced by the CFPB's revised price-based General QM definition under Regulation Z. The price-based General QM was designed to absorb most of the loan volume that had relied on the GSE Patch.

 What are the points and fees limits for QM loans?

-For loans of $110,260 or more, total points and fees may not exceed 3% of the loan amount.
+For loans at or above the CFPB's annually adjusted threshold, total points and fees may not exceed 3% of the total loan amount, as specified in Regulation Z (12 CFR 1026.43(e)(3)).
 For smaller loans, higher percentage thresholds or flat dollar amounts apply to accommodate fixed origination costs.
 Points and fees include origination charges, broker compensation from any source, and certain mortgage insurance premiums paid at or before closing.
 Bona fide third-party charges (appraisal, title, recording) are excluded if not retained by the creditor .

 Are FHA and VA loans Qualified Mortgages?